-Committee discussions Simon Broome and DLCN: both criteria assess LDL-C concentration, presence of DNA mutation, personal and family history and clinical features.
+Simon Broome and DLCN: both criteria assess LDL-C concentration, presence of DNA mutation, personal and family history and clinical features.
 It was considered that clinicians who currently assess patients for FH are already familiar with these aspects of FH, and that introducing the option to use DLCN to assess whether a person may have FH was merely a case of becoming more familiar with the DLCN scoring system rather than learning new clinical features or procedures.
 The committee considered the assessment of children at risk of FH because of one affected parent.
 It was stated that it is not appropriate to use DLCN or Simon Broome criteria to assess people in this patient group.

+The committee considered the assessment of children at risk of FH because of one affected parent.
+It was stated that it is not appropriate to use DLCN or Simon Broome criteria to assess people in this patient group.
 Children at risk of FH because of an affected parent had previously been assessed using either LDL-C concentration of DNA testing; however the committee discussed this was no longer appropriate and children of people diagnosed with FH should have a DNA test only.

 The committee discussed the clinical need for further research in this clinical area and added a research recommendation comparing the use of the Simon Broome and DLCN criteria in identifying FH in a general population.

-- 2 6.
-Use the Simon Broome or Dutch Lipid Clinic Network (DLCN) criteria to make a - clinical diagnosis of FH in primary care settings.
+- Use the Simon Broome or Dutch Lipid Clinic Network (DLCN) criteria to make a clinical diagnosis of FH in primary care settings.
 This should be done by a healthcare professional competent in using the criteria.
-[2017] - 5 7.
-Refer the person to an FH specialist service for DNA testing if they meet the - 6 Simon Broome criteria for possible or definite FH, or they have a DLCN score - 7 greater than 5.
-[2017] - 8 8.
-Inform all people who have an identified mutation diagnostic of FH that they have - 9 an unequivocal diagnosis of FH even if their LDL-C concentration does not meet - 10 the diagnostic criteria (see recommendation 6).
+[2017] - 7.
+Refer the person to an FH specialist service for DNA testing if they meet the Simon Broome criteria for possible or definite FH, or they have a DLCN score greater than 5.
+[2017] - 8.
+Inform all people who have an identified mutation diagnostic of FH that they have an unequivocal diagnosis of FH even if their LDL-C concentration does not meet the diagnostic criteria (see recommendation 6).
 [2008, amended 2017]

-3.81 Research recommendations
+3.8 Research recommendations

-3.8.12 Compare the Simon Broome criteria and the DLCN score in a prospective 13 cohort of general population subjects.
+3.8.1 Compare the Simon Broome criteria and the DLCN score in a prospective cohort of general population subjects.

-- 14 What is the clinical and cost-effectiveness of identifying people with FH by using the DLCN - 15 score compared to Simon Broome criteria in the general population?
+What is the clinical and cost-effectiveness of identifying people with FH by using the DLCN score compared to Simon Broome criteria in the general population?

-- 17 There is a lack of good quality evidence on direct comparison of Simon Broome and DLCN - 18 score in diagnosing clinical FH when compared to the gold standard of next generation - 19 sequencing for the three common FH-causing genes.
+There is a lack of good quality evidence on direct comparison of Simon Broome and DLCN score in diagnosing clinical FH when compared to the gold standard of next generation sequencing for the three common FH-causing genes.